luizgiacomossi/Simulation_Wingman/README.md

 Files Description:

 	Main.py 	 		- Main file
+	simulation.py			- Simulation controller and evaluation.
 	utils.py 	 		- useful functions
-	constants.py 	 - parameters used in the simulation state_machine.py - state machine used to control behaviors vehicle.py	 - MAV logic and basic behaviors obstacle.py  	 - Used to generate obstacles in the scenario
+	constants.py 	 		- Fixed parameters used in the simulation state_machine.py 		- Kamikaze's decision making code (state machine used to control the kamikaze behaviors) vehicle.py	 		- MAV logic and basic behaviors obstacle.py  	 		- Used to generate obstacles in the scenario (this code is working but was not used.) particle_swarm_optimization.py  - PSO implementation, used for params optimization weapons.py	 		- Weapons (freezing gun and vaporizer gun) logic decision_making.py 		- Loyal wingman decision-making logic.
+	behavior_tree.py		- framework for a behavior tree. animation.py			- Animation (2D graphics) logic
+	/experimentos			- Folder with the result graphs of optimizations.

-The folder Model is for the sprites used in the animation
+	/Model 				- The sprites developed for the animations present.